 or money order.
 It is important to recognize that these payment methods do not

 offer the same consumer protections as credit cards.

-Some online sellers have put items up for auction, taken the
+Some online sellers put items up for auction, take the

 To help protect yourself when shopping through an online